Progress (Take That album): Release

 On 15 July 2010, it was announced that Williams would be returning to the band.
 A joint statement between Williams and the group said, "The rumours are true ...
 Robbie is back ... and to celebrate, we've written and recorded a new album, due for release later this year."
 On the same date, national newspapers printed the headline: "Following months of speculation, it has been confirmed that Robbie Williams is to make a return to Take That.
 Gary, Howard, Jason, Mark and Robbie have been recording a new studio album as a five-piece, which is due for release in November."

-Work on the album commenced in September 2009, following the final date of their sell-out Take That Present: The Circus Live tour.
-Shortly afterwards, it was confirmed that, all five members of the band had met up, to begin writing the six songs which would set the foundation for the album.
 The album marks the band's 20th year in the music industry, as well as fifteen years since the release of the Nobody Else album, the last material the band recorded as a five-piece.
 The album cover was photographed by Nadav Kander, who had previously photographed Barack Obama.
 It mimics the iconic ape-to-man image, and has been positively received by critics.